-Paternity leave must be taken as a period of either one or two weeks' consecutive leave when a child is (born or) placed for adoption.
-The leave can start on the date of placement, or later, provided it is taken within 8 weeks (56 days) of the placement.
+Employees using paternity leave can choose to take either 1 or 2 weeks leave when a child is (born or) placed for adoption.
+They can take this leave as either 2 weeks together, or as 2 separate blocks of 1 week.
+The leave can start on the date of placement, or later, provided it is taken within 52 weeks of the placement.
 Statutory Paternity Pay (SPP) is payable during OPL provided the employee has at least 26 weeks' continuous employment ending with the Qualifying Week (the week in which the adoption agency notified you of a match) and your average earnings during the Relevant Period are not less than the lower earnings limit set by the government each tax year.